ansible/ansible/docs/docsite/rst/network_how_tos.rst

 Some network operating systems support additional command line transports in addition to SSH.
 Most notable Arista EOS and Cisco NX-OS support sending CLi commands over JSON-RPC using an HTTP/S transport.
 Ansible modules for these devices support those transports as a per-module configurable option.

 In order to change the default transport from SSH to using the HTTP/S transport configure the ``transport`` argument in the provider.
-The ``transport`` argument accepts device dependent values for changing the transport (eapi for EOS based devices and nxapi for NXOS based devices).
+The ``transport`` argument accepts device dependent values for changing the transport (eapi for EOS based devices and nxapi for NX-OS based devices).

 TDB, Include details regarding ``use_ssl``